Hornet004/alx-system_engineering-devops/0x00-shell_basics/README.md

 **3 - The content in the 2-bring_me_home file changes the current directory >
 >
 **4 - The content in the 3-listfiles displays current directory contents in a long format**
+>
+**5 - The content in the 3-listmorefiles displays current directory contents including hidden files  in a long format**